SalMod91/da_salvino/README.md

 Direct Links to the Home, Menu and Ingredients page are prominently displayed, ensuring users can easily navigate these key sections.<br>

 The navigation dynamically assigns an "active" class to the link corresponding to the current page, based on the URL request path.<br>
-This visual cue helps users identify wich page they are viewing.<br>
+This visual cue helps users identify which page they are viewing.<br>

 For Staff Users that are logged in, an additional link to the Staff Portal appears.<br>
 This link features a split button that, upon hover, reveals four links dedicated to operational services: Add Ingredient, Manage Ingredients, Add Menu Item and Manage Menu Items.